blockmatic-icebox/powerstack/README.md

 We have a couple of ways to add the design system throughout powerstack: Using [toolabs](https://www.toolabs.com/) theme export to generate the theme created by running the command `yarn theme-gen` or by importing a design system manually.

-Stitches give us the ability to use design system conventions in order to pass these special properties and values t our each component that we create.
+Stitches give us the ability to use design system conventions in order to pass these special properties and values to our each component that we create.

 ```tsx
 import { Card, Image } from 'components/primitives'